 Along with our friends at Nationwide, we are on a journey to better understand the “S-Word”, or as you might know it: sustainability.
 Yes, we are digging into sustainability in a whole new way.
 Sustainability carries a different meaning and connotation to each of us.
 It depends on who we are, what boots we wear on a daily basis, our background, our families, our businesses….you name it.
-So, to break this all down (‘FarmHer it’) I decided to have a discussion about what sustainability means to three women from three different parts of agriculture.
+So, to break this all down (‘FarmHer it’) we decided to have a discussion about what sustainability means to three women from three different parts of agriculture.
 Meet all three:

 Julie Kenney, the Deputy Secretary of Agriculture for the Iowa Department of Agriculture and Land Stewardship and a FarmHer right here in Iowa